In re Marriage of Hibbard, the trial court decided that disability could not become a reason for the modification of a marital agreement.

 The language in the parties’ MSA was specific and expressly provided that “in no event” would s/s be less than $2,000/mo.
 Thus, as a matter of law, the s/s order in the MSA was not modifiable or otherwise subject to termination until one of the stipulated circumstances occurred, i.e., the death of either party or W’s remarriage.

-NOTES: This case not final as of closing date of this volume.
+NOTES: This case not final as of the closing date of this volume.
 Prior to citing this case, user should verify its official publication status.
 (See CRC, rule 8.1115.)

 COMMENT: The opinion contained sage warnings to MSA drafters “of the consequences resulting from the lack of careful draftsmanship.”
 It advised: “when drafting marital settlement agreements, the parties and counsel should be particularly mindful of all possible circumstances that might warrant a modification or cessation of spousal support, and plan accordingly.”
 (In re Marriage of Hibbard, supra, 212 Cal.App.4th at p.
 1015.)